smedrec/smart-logs/.qoder/repowiki/en/content/Audit Database/Audit Database.md

 - **Security**: Robust access control, encryption at rest, and multi-tenant isolation ensure data protection.
 - **Maintainability**: Automated maintenance tasks and comprehensive monitoring reduce operational overhead.
 - **Extensibility**: The modular architecture and Drizzle ORM integration make it easy to evolve the schema as requirements change.
+- **Alert Persistence**: The new DatabaseAlertHandler provides reliable, persistent storage of alerts with multi-organizational support and comprehensive querying capabilities.

 The system is well-positioned to serve as the foundation for audit and compliance capabilities across various domains, with particular strength in healthcare applications requiring HIPAA compliance.
 By following the documented patterns and best practices, organizations can ensure their audit data is secure, reliable, and available when needed.